pawelgrzybek/pawelgrzybek.com/content/posts/2022-06-13-my-favourite-wwdc22-announcements-and-some-disappointments.md

 ## The new MacBook Air

-Next to the many software announcements, Apple likes to surprise us with some new hardware.
+Alongside the many software announcements, those guys at Apple like to surprise us with some new hardware.
 The new MacBook Air, powered by a new M2 chip (also presented on the WWDC22), looks to me like a perfect machine.
 Good keyboard, great screen, long-lasting battery (up to 18 hours) and just enough ports all enclosed in this new thin (11.3mm) and light (1.2kg) body.
-Moreover, it is portable enough to travel with it and powerful enough to do all I expect from a computer.
+Moreover, it's portable enough to travel with and powerful enough to do all I expect from a computer.

-I will be the first one in the queue for one of these (for my girlfriend 💋), so if you have any questions, I am more than happy to help the moment I get it at some point in July.
+I'll be the first one in the queue for one of these (for my girlfriend 💋), so if you have any questions, I'll be more than happy to help the moment I get it, which will be at some point in July.

 {{< youtube jwmS1gc9S5A >}}

 ## Mail App

-Mail is one of these apps that, even tho it is not the most powerful, not the most user-friendly, nor the most intuitive, it is the one I use because it just works.
-Unfortunately, over the years, it has become outdated, and it is an excellent time to give it some love.
+Mail is one of these apps that, even though it's not the most powerful, not the most user-friendly, nor the most intuitive, it's the one I use because it just works.
+Unfortunately, over the years, it has become outdated, and right now is an excellent time to give it some love.
 They delivered!

 The entire rewrite of Apple Main comes with long-awaited features like undo send, scheduled emails, snoozing messages, powerful and insanely fast search, and much more.
-So it is an excellent time to be excited about the Mail app again.
+So it's an excellent time to be excited about the Mail app again.

 Most of these features require a combination of client and server-side functionalities.
-Still, looking at some alerts before scheduling (at least on the beta version of the latest iOS), I am concluding that this whole set of new features is working on the client side.
+Still, looking at some alerts before scheduling (at least on the beta version of the latest iOS), I am concluding that this whole set of new features are working on the client side.
 Because of that, I hope it will work well with any email provider (Fastmail in my case), not only iCloud email.

 ## Safari